taocpp/operators/README.md

 ------------

-The library uses only a single C++11 feature, move semantics (aka rvalue references), to make it as portable as possible.
+The library uses only a single C++11 feature, move semantics (aka rvalue references), to be as portable as possible.
 Support for this particular feature of C++11 is available in most modern compilers, the following compilers and versions are supported and tested: